 Former child actor Joseph Gordon-Levitt (b.
-1981) began acting at the age of six with small roles in commercials and television, and then turned into a leading actor and film director, becoming widely known at age fifteen when he starred as Tommy Solomon in the TV series “3rd Rock from the Sun” (1996).
-It earned him two Hollywood Reporter Young Star Awards, although he had won his first award, The Young Artist Award, two years earlier, as Best Actor Under Ten in a Motion Picture for his role in Robert Redford’s “A River Runs Through It.”
+1981) began acting at the age of six with small roles in commercials and television, before turning into a leading actor and film director.
+He become known at age fifteen when he starred as Tommy Solomon in the TV series “3rd Rock from the Sun” (1996); it earned him two Hollywood Reporter Young Star Awards, although he had won his first award, The Young Artist Award, two years earlier, as Best Actor Under Ten in a Motion Picture for his role in Robert Redford’s “A River Runs Through It.”

 Praised and honored all through his career, he followed in the footsteps of his maternal grandfather when he directed his first feature “Don Jon.”
 Grandfather Michael Gordon (1909-1993), a successful studio film director whose career was severely interrupted by the Hollywood blacklist, managed to return after a long hiatus with box office hits such as two Doris Day comedies “Pillow Talk” (1959) and “Move Over, Darling” (1963), and the Western “Texas Across the River” (1966) with Dean Martin and French actor Alain Delon.